 On rare occasions we might wish to share personal data that we have collected as part of the survey with the client in a format that would make it attributable to you.
 On those occasions where this is the case, we would only do so after we have explained to you what we want to do and obtained your permission to do so.

-For some surveys we may share your data with a third party purely for the purpose of delivering market research services we cannot provide ourselves, such as (but not limited to) large scale mailings of surveys or specialist analysis services.
-In such cases we will have a contract in place with the third party which protects your personal data from unauthorised use or disclosure.
+For some surveys we may share your data with a third party purely to deliver market research services we cannot provide ourselves, such as (but not limited to) large scale mailings of surveys or specialist analysis services.
+In such cases, we will have a contract in place with the third party which protects your data from unauthorized use or disclosure.

-We are committed to keeping personal data secure and take all reasonable technical and organisational measures to protect personal data from loss, misuse or alteration.
+We are committed to keeping personal data secure and take all reasonable technical and organizational measures to protect personal data from loss, misuse or alteration.

-Only authorised JCR employees and contractors or partners carrying out authorised business functions are allowed to access data or databases held by JCR.
+Only authorized JCR employees and contractors or partners carrying out authorized business functions are allowed to access data or databases held by JCR.

 We have contracts and agreements in place with all contractors or partners who have access to survey information.
 As a minimum these contracts and agreements require contractors and partners to keep any information, we provide to them confidential; they are not permitted to use this information for any purpose other than to carry out the services they are contracted to on behalf of JCR.